GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/feedback/index.md

 Chromium feature, whether that's newly available for developer testing behind a flag or something discovered in a stable release.

-Discussion in Chromium issues should be focused on the functionality of the feature as implemented in Chromium; discussion on how the proposal itself functions [should go to GitHub](#proposal-feedback).
+Discussion in Chromium issues should be focused on the details of the envisaged implementation of the feature in Chromium; discussion on how the proposal itself functions [should go to GitHub](#proposal-feedback).
 You can find a link to view or raise issues in the **Chromium component** column of the tables below.